 In the early 60s, a number of prominent business and civic leaders were working to turn around a decaying City as businesses and residents moved to the suburbs.
 They were unable to meet over lunch in private because they were of different faiths.
 At the time, all private clubs in Baltimore were segregated.

-regardless of their religion, race, or nationality.
+business individuals, regardless of their religion, race, or nationality.